ViniSpeck/AP/README.md

 ## 8th Semester Subject - Predictive Analysis

-Students: Vinicius Speck & Pedro Tamanini

 ## Introduction

-This project is meant for processing raw e-mails and creating features for a model which predicts the chance of an e-mail being labelled as spam.
+Processing raw e-mails and creating features for a model which predicts the chance of an e-mail being labelled as spam.

 ## Installation